Firecon123/CSE-518-The_Vulwitch_Trials/doc/proposal_v0.md

 2. Runtime performance

-- Be able to analyze a single source file fast.
+- Be able to analyze a single source file in constant time.

 - Be able to efficiently analyze projects of large codebases so that it does not slow the development process.